Skip to contents

 errorbar_linewidth

-The line width of the error bars.
+A numeric value for the line width of error bars.
+Default 0.75.

 errorbar_min